 Google’s Disavow tool is one of the most mysterious tools, and yet others would say that it’s a lifesaver.
-If your site has gone through a recent Google penalty from bad link building, it can be the easiest way to get your traffic back.
+If your site has gone through a recent Google penalty from bad link building, it can be the easiest way to get your website traffic back.
 However, it can also mean extreme frustration.

-Even Google tells webmasters not to use its own product because the disavow tool can be misused and incorrectly disavow good links for the sake of removing a penalty.
+Even Google webmasters not to use its own product because the disavow tool can be misused and incorrectly disavow good links for the sake of removing a penalty.
 If you are trying to get rid of a web penalty, the disavow tool is an appropriate way of dealing with bad links.
 However, there is a better method to ensure that you get it right the first time.

 Remove Links First Before Disavow

 Google has punished sites because they don’t like certain “shady” links pointing at your domain.
 Google wants these links removed first.
 It’s the effort that counts, so if you have thousands of links, you just have to dive in and show proof to Google that you are trying to get these links removed.
 There are easy ways to do this.

 Google has a nifty thing called “Latest Links” report that you can access directly from Webmaster Tools to get all of your links together.

 Find the Rotten Links

 There are a variety of tools to help webmasters find rotten links.
 There’s also a manual method for link analysis.
 Ideally, you want to use both of these methods to ensure that your link profile is good again.